anirudhsiddula/LazyBrowserLLM/README.md

 ### 3. Run the Script

-Double-click `open_browsers.bat`.
+Double-click `LLM.bat`.
 This will execute the Python script and open your browsers automatically.

 #### Requirements